will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 categories: databases transactions isolation
 ---

 Database transactions are traditionally modeled as a sequence of read/write operations on a set of keys, where each read operation return some value and each write sets a key to some value.
 This is reflected in most of the formalisms that define various transactional isolation semantics ([Adya](https://pmg.csail.mit.edu/papers/icde00.pdf), [Crooks](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf), etc.).
-For most isolation levels used in practice in modern database systems, (e.g. snapshot isolation or above), we can alternatively view transactions as *state transformers*.That is, at a high level, instead of a lower-level sequence of read/write operations, a transaction can be viewed as a function that takes in a current state, and returns a set of modifications to a subset of database keys, based on values in the current state that it read.
-We can explore this perspective and how it simplified various aspects of reasoning about existing isolation levels and anomalies.
+For most isolation levels used in practice in modern database systems, (e.g. snapshot isolation or above), we can alternatively view transactions as *state transformers*.
+That is, at a high level, instead of a lower-level sequence of read/write operations, a transaction can be viewed as a function that takes in a current state, and returns a set of modifications to a subset of database keys, based on values in the current state that it read.
+We can explore this perspective and how it simplifies various aspects of reasoning about existing isolation levels and their management of anomalies.

  <!-- this may not be the best model, and leads to some unnecessary confusion and complexity. -->

-## State Transformer Model
+### State Transformer Model

 Most standard formalisms represent a transaction as a sequence of read/write operations over a subset of some fixed set of database keys and values e.g